 Vapor intrusion occurs when chemical vapors migrate from contaminated groundwater through the soil into the basements or foundations of buildings.
-Vapor intrusion can degrade indoor air, sometimes to the point of causing risks to human health.
-It is a form of environmental contamination that regulators and health officials have only recently begun to understand.
+These chemical vapors can degrade indoor air, sometimes to the point of posing risks to human health.
+Vapor intrusion is a form of environmental contamination that environmental regulators and health officials have only recently begun to understand.

 What are the health concerns?